Renewal Contact Processes: phase transition and survival: Closeness to determinism

 which is positive once we define $\delta := \eta/4$.
 The choice of $\epsilon$ is made accordingly, using Lemma~\ref{lema:eps_block_estimate}. \end{proof}

 The proof of Theorem~\ref{teo:closeness_improved} follows the same lines of the proof of Theorem~\ref{teo:closeness}.
 Instead of writing down every detail for this similar proof, we give a sketch of the argument, singling out the main differences.
-We begin with